Home » Services » Corporate Tax » Research & Development Tax Credits

 Research & Development Tax Credits

-To help encourage innovation and boost productivity within the United Kingdom, the government introduced Research and Development (R&D) incentives for eligible businesses.
+To help encourage innovation and boost productivity within the United Kingdom, the government introduced Research and Development (R&D) tax incentives for eligible businesses.
 These incentives are available for small and medium size enterprises (SMEs) and large companies.

-Research and Development relief allows companies to claim back a percentage of their tax losses as a payable order from HMRC, providing the company is working on a qualifying R&D project.
+Tax credit relief allows companies to claim back a percentage of their tax losses as a payable order from HMRC, providing the company is working on a qualifying R&D project.

 Is my business eligible for Research and Development tax relief?